Admissions, Registration, & Records

 To Top of Page

 Selective admissions are used for programs of study that have limited openings.
-In addition to the standard procedures required of all applicants, students seeking enrollment in Associate Degree Nursing, Associate Degree Nursing LPN to ADN Transition, Cosmetology Instructor, Histotechnology, Medical Assisting, Pharmacy Technology, Practical Nursing, Radiography and RIBN must meet specific departmental requirements.
+In addition to the standard procedures required of all applicants, students seeking enrollment in Associate Degree Nursing, Associate Degree Nursing LPN to ADN Transition, Associate Degree Nursing-RIBN, Cosmetology Instructor, Histotechnology, Medical Assisting, Pharmacy Technology, Practical Nursing, and Radiography must meet specific departmental requirements.
 For selection to specific programs of study, students should direct inquiries to the appropriate Academic Advisor.

 Selective Admissions Procedures